"Burn's Ridge"

 October 27, 2001

-We set out to climb Shunga-la-she but the pinnacles and window on the southeast ridge of Mount Burns proved to be a bigger draw.
+Kari, Dinah and I set out to climb Shunga-la-she, but the magnificent pinnacles and an elegant window on the southeast ridge of Mount Burns proved to be a bigger draw.
 Although the elevation gain was only 700 m, the rock features made for a fascinating scramble.
 (Access: Drive to the end of HWY 546, west of Turner Valley, and park at the upper parking lot at Junction Creek day-use area.)

-We hiked west on the 4x4 road, the Sheep River Trail.
+We hiked west on the 4x4 road, the Sheep River trail.
 After a few minutes, we found a break in the trees where we could see a window.
 We continued up the road and passed a scree slope in the trees.
-About 45 minutes from the trailhead, we left the road and started bushwhacking up the slope (GR574073).
-Animal trails assisted and in a short time we emerged from the trees.
+About 45 minutes from the trailhead, we left the road and started bushwhacking up the slope (574073).
+Animal trails assisted, and in a short time we emerged from the trees.

 We were on a broad ridge.
 Ahead was good scree leading to a cliff band interrupted by pinnacles.
 We hit a couple of dead ends before finding a way through the pinnacles.
 After climbing out, we were on a scree slope leading to a ridge.
-We crested the ridge and hiked to the top.
+We crested the ridge and hiked west to a high point on the ridge.
 After a short stay, we started to head back.
 Instead of returning to the pinnacles, however, we continued east along the ridge.
-When we reached a point above the window, we dropped down.
-It was steep (note the contours on the map!) but we eventually made it to the window.
+Finding the window which we couldn't see was a trick.
+When we reached a point above where we thought the window would be, we dropped down.
+It was steep (note the contours on the map!), but we made it to the window.

-I was hoping we could go through the window but it was a vertical drop on the other side.
-However, after reaching the treeline, it was only 200-300 m to the road.
+I was hoping we could go through the window, but it was a vertical drop on the other side.
+However, after dropping down the slope and reaching the treeline, it was only 200-300 m to the road.

 Route is clockwise.
 Pinnacles (P), Window (W).